mbernste/mbernste.github.io/_posts/2020-12-21-matrices_linear_transformations.md

 where $$\boldsymbol{e}_i$$ is the $i$th basis vector of $\mathbb{R}^m$ (i.e., the vector with every element equal to zero except for the $i$th element, which is equal to one).

 What this says is that in order to form the standard matrix for a linear transformation $T$, you simply compute the vectors that result from transforming the basis vectors under $T$.
 The resultant vectors form the columns of $T$'s standard matrix!
-This is depicted in the figure below where we visualize the basis vectors for $\mathbb{R}^2$ and the two column vectors of the standard matrix for some linear transformation $T$:
+This is depicted in the figure below where we visualize the basis vectors for $\mathbb{R}^2$ and the two column vectors of the standard matrix for some linear transformation $T: \mathbb{R}^2 \rightarrow \mathbb{R}^2$:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/columns_standard_matrix.png" alt="drawing" width="400"/></center>